-These grilled chicken breasts can be dinner with a couple of healthy side items.
+These grilled chicken breasts make a simple main dish, and you can make them on the stovetop with a grill pan.
 They also make a great make-ahead food prep option to eat from all week.

-When I make grilled chicken breasts for dinner, I always make extra.
-The leftovers make a great lunch salad like my grilled chicken salad with raspberries, walnuts and artichoke hearts.
+When I make grilled chicken breasts for dinner, though, I always make extra.
+Why, you might ask?
+The leftovers make a great staple that you can use in so many different recipes.
+Like this Greek chicken pasta.

 Case and point: grilled chicken breasts are a great food prep option to have in your bag of tricks.
 And you don’t need a fancy grill to make them!